siscia/numerino/README.md

 #### DESCRIPTION

-The `:name` in the URL is the name that is been returned from the creation of the queue.
+The `:name` in the URL is the name that has been returned from the creation of the queue.

 * * *